If you’re a gamer, now is the time to get serious about ergonomics. Why? Because your health is at risk.

 Another consideration?
 The humble keyboard tray.

 How antiquated, right?
 Wrong.
-Keyboard trays position your keyboard in the ideal position, which significantly aids in preventing wrist-related issues.
-It also allows you to position your monitor perfectly on your desktop, and have it ready to go at eye-level without the need for a monitor stand.
+Keyboard trays position your wrists in the ideal position: wrists flat at the keyboard, not angled up. which significantly aids in preventing wrist-related issues.
+It also allows you to position your monitor perfectly on your desktop, and have it ready to go at eye-level (about 2 to 3 inches below the top of the monitor) without the need for a monitor stand.

 Saves money and keeps everything running smoothly.
 It doesn’t get much better than that.